BenCos17/airplanesliveHA/README.md

 - **Real-time aircraft tracking** using the airplanes.live API
 - **MQTT integration** for Home Assistant entity discovery
 - **Configurable parameters** for location, radius, and update intervals
-- **Automatic entity creation** in Home Assistant for each detected aircraft

 ## Configuration